ashwnn/ashwin.lol/src/data/blog/homelab.md

 My primary goal was to combine my data drives (14TB and 10TB) into a single, large pool while maintaining redundancy against single drive failure.
 Hardware RAID wasn't ideal due to the mismatched drive sizes.

-1.  **MergerFS:** I use `mergerfs` to create a unified filesystem view (`~/pool`) from my individual data drives (`/mnt/data1`, `/mnt/data2`).
+1.  **MergerFS:** I use `mergerfs` to create a unified filesystem view (`~/pool`) from my individual data drives (`/mnt/data1`, `/mnt/data2`, `/mnt/data3`, `/mnt/data4`, `/mnt/data5`).
 This presents all the files across these drives as if they were in one large directory, simplifying data access for my applications and VMs needing bulk storage access.
 It pools the space without providing redundancy itself.
 2.  **SnapRAID:** For data protection, I use SnapRAID.
-It calculates parity information from the data drives (`/mnt/data1`, `/mnt/data2`) and stores it on a dedicated parity drive (`/mnt/parity1`, my second 14TB Exos).
+It calculates parity information from the data drives (`/mnt/data1`, `/mnt/data2`, `/mnt/data3`, `/mnt/data4`, `/mnt/data5`) and stores it on a dedicated parity drives (`/mnt/parity1` & `/mnt/parity2`).
 This allows me to recover the data from a failed drive using the parity information.

 ### Why SnapRAID?